macmetrep/macmetrep.github.io/guides/circadian-management.md

+---
+layout: guide
-# Circadian Stimulus Management Guide
+title: Circadian Management
+permalink: /guides/circadian-management.html
+---

 ## Overview
 A protocol focused on optimizing your daily light exposure and eating patterns to improve sleep quality and metabolic health.